What is Considered Behaviour of Concern

-Challenging behaviour or behaviours that challenge are an instinctive emotional reaction and a way of communication when someone feels overwhelmed, mainly by external stimuli.
-Oftentimes, sounds, lights or surrounding events may cause a mix of emotions, expressions and thoughts that a person will try to communicate in their own way.
+Behaviours of concern are instinctive emotional reactions and ways of communicating when someone feels overwhelmed, mainly by external stimuli.
+Often, sounds, lights, or surrounding events can trigger a mix of emotions, expressions, and thoughts that a person will try to communicate in their own way.

-Challenging behaviour can affect the quality of life as well as the mental and physical safety of the people experiencing them but also for everyone around them.
-Although a form of communication, some people still find it challenging to express their emotions, desires and unmet needs.
-Behaviours that challenges can appear in multiple forms and come from various factors such as:
+Challenging behaviour can affect the quality of life and the mental and physical safety of the people experiencing it, as well as of everyone around them.
+Although a form of communication, expressing emotions, desires, and unmet needs can still be challenging for some people.
+Behaviours that challenge can appear in multiple forms and come from various factors such as:

 Understanding challenging behaviour is crucial for everyone.
 These behaviours can pose difficulties in a person’s social, educational, and personal life and impact everyone.
 They may also sometimes result in restrictive actions that lead to further exclusion from the community.
 This is why we need to understand and embrace the different ways people communicate.